AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_unity.md

 ### Retrieve the chat group member list

-Users can call `GetGroupMemberListFromServer` to retrieve the chat group member list from the server.
+All chat group members can call `GetGroupMemberListFromServer` to retrieve the chat group member list from the server.

 The following code sample shows how to retrieve the chat group member list: